jordisabadell/kilometresolidari-staticweb/README.md

     "topic" : [your Topic name],
     "notification": {
       "title": "Test topic",
-      "body": "This is a test topic from FCM."
+      "body": "This is a test topic message from Postman."
     }
   }
 }